Zhao Ziyang: Reformist leader

 While Zhao focused on economic reforms during the early 1980s, his superior, Hu Yaobang, promoted a number of political reforms.
 In the late 1980s Hu and Zhao collaborated to promote a series of large-scale political reforms with vaguely defined goals.
 The political reforms of Hu and Zhao included proposals to have candidates directly elected to the Politburo, more elections with more than one candidate, more government transparency, more consultation with the public on policy, and increased personal responsibility directed to officials for their mistakes.

 Zhao and Hu also began a large-scale anti-corruption programme, and permitted the investigations of the children of high-ranking Party elders, who had grown up protected by their parents' influence.
 Hu's investigation of Party officials belonging to this "Crown Prince Party" made Hu unpopular with many powerful Party officials.
 In January 1987 a clique of Party elders forced Hu to resign, on the grounds that he had been too lenient in his response to the student protests that had taken place over the last year.
 After Hu's dismissal, Deng promoted Zhao to replace Hu as CCP general secretary, putting Zhao in the position to succeed Deng as "paramount leader".
 One month before Zhao was appointed to the position of general secretary, Zhao stated to an American reporter that "I am not fit to be the general secretary...
 I am more fit to look after economic affairs."
 Zhao's vacated premiership was in turn filled by Li Peng, a conservative who opposed many of Zhao's economic and political reforms.

 At the 13th National Party Congress in 1987, Zhao declared that China was in "a primary stage of socialism" that could last 100 years.
 Under this premise, Zhao believed that China needed to experiment with a variety of economic reforms in order to stimulate production.
-Zhao proposed to separate the roles of the Party and state, a proposal that has since become taboo.
-The 13th Congress was also notable for the lack of representation by women at the highest levels of the party; Members of the All-China Women's Federation attributed this to Zhao's rise to General-Secretary.
-Zhao had previously made comments opposing the participation of women in political processes.
+Zhao also proposed to separate the roles of the Party and state, a proposal that has since become taboo.
+In Zhao's view, developing a state civil service separate from the Party would enhance bureaucratic efficiency, professionalism, and correct what he deemed as Party "overinterference" in state administration.

+The 13th Congress was also notable because no women were elected to the Politburo and Central Committee secretariat; according to Zhao, the results "[did not] mean [the party leadership had] adjusted [their] policies on women."
+According to Ellen Judd, members of women's organizations, including the All-China Women's Federation, attributed the reduced number of women in lower party positions to "open comments" by Zhao against female political participation.
+The number of women occupying leadership positions at various party levels had been declining since the latter half the 1970s.